DOE Title IX Compliance at UCI

 All students can also use the Counseling Center for confidential support.

-All staff and faculty can use the Staff and Faculty Support Services and EAP.
+All staff and faculty can use the UCI Life Resources Program and Staff and Faculty Support Services.

-All students, staff, and faculty can use the Ombudsman for confidential support. (link)
+All students, staff, and faculty can use the Office of the Ombuds for confidential support. (link)

 For a complete list of UCI and community resources please click here.